skycoin/User-Manuals/Troubleshooting.md

 ## 3. Too Many Transactions Issue

-When you try to send Coins to a Wallet and if the particular transaction has too many inputs or outputs, then an error message will be displayed upon pressing the "Preview" button or the "Send" button.
+When you try to send coins to a Wallet and if the particular transaction has too many inputs or outputs, then an error message will be displayed upon pressing the "Preview" button or the "Send" button.
 <Screenshot of the error message>

-To still transfer your funds, you can split up your transaction into multiple transactions and then send the Coins.
+To still transfer your funds, you can split up your transaction into multiple transactions and then send the coins.

 **Note - This issue will be fixed in a future update.**